The Gauntlet starts in:

 Weather – We are having regular discussions with TPTB (i.e. we are praying) for good weather, but we plan to go rain or shine.
 I mean, after all, we’ll be back at base camp warm and dry regardless.
 Besides, weather should be viewed as part of the adventure.

-Starting Coordinates – They will be provided to teams as they start, beginning at 8AM on Saturday October 20st.
-Please check the whiteboard Friday night for your teams starting time.
+Starting Coordinates – They will be provided to teams as they start, beginning at 8AM on Saturday October 19th.
+Please check the whiteboard at the pavilion Friday night for your teams starting time.
 Your entire team will need to be at the pavilion at your designated start time, ready to be sent out into the woods

 Prizes – There will be 3 VERY large ammo cans stuffed full of highly sought after boodle for the teams with the three fastest times.
-There WILL be geocoins involved!
+There WILL be LOTS OF geocoins involved!